jomayer/my.stacker/README.md

 <strong> covar: </strong> An optional list of covariance matricies of <code> length </code> equal to <code>nrow(dat$train) </code>  to use in the stacking algorithm.
 The default is to use <code> cov(dat$train) </code>

 <strong> nfold: </strong> The number of folds used in stacking.
 The default is 5.

+<strong> prop.val.size: </strong> A number between 0 and 1 to represent the proportion of the training data used in validation.

 <strong> response.position: </strong> A vector of integers detailing which columns the response is located in the dataframe.